renesca/renesca-magic/README.md

 ## Feature summary
 - Generate boilerplate classes and factories to wrap Nodes, Relations and Graphs
 - Generate getters and setters for properties (primitives and optional primitives)
-- Generate accessors for neighbours
+- Generate accessors for neighbours on Nodes
+- Generate filtered lists for each Node/Relation type in a Graph
 - View generated code in ```/magic``` of your sbt project root. (you should add it to your ```.gitignore```)
+- traits, multiple inheritance
+- graph inheritance

 ## Installation